Beaverton Divorce Lawyers & Attorneys

 This is another good question, but a tough one to answer.
 The cost of your case–in terms of legal fees–will depend on the complexity of the case, and how far apart the parties are in terms of preferred outcomes.
 In general, we require a $5,000 retainer to begin work on a case.
 But that retainer increases to $15,000 if the case is set for trial.
 These figures do not mean that’s what the case will cost, but they are ballpark figures to help you understand what it costs to retain an experienced divorce attorney in the Beaverton metro area.

 If you live in Beaverton Oregon or nearby, your divorce case will need to be filed in Washington County Circuit Court.
-The county seat for Washington County is in Hillsboro, and at this time, there is no court annex in Beaverton.
+The county seat for Washington County is in Hillsboro, and at this time, there is no family law court annex in Beaverton.
 This means all court appearances will be in Hillsboro.
-During the COVID-19 pandemic, most procedural court appearances are being waived, and phone calls or video conferences are acceptable.
-Trials are being done via video or phone, unless there’s an exceptional need for in-person testimony, complete with masks and social distancing in the courtroom.
+Unlike some counties that allow liberal use of video appearances, Washington County almost always requires a personal / in-person appearance.
+Trials are in-person, although it’s sometimes possible for parties and witnesses who are out of the area to appear via video or telephone.

 How Can I Start The Divorce Process?